Chart Color Schemes

 Rangeville is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Rangeville, as per the latest Census, consisted of 84.0% houses and 16.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in Rangeville stood at 40.2%, with the rest being mortgaged (31.9%) or rented (27.9%).
-The median monthly mortgage repayment was $1,586, below Non-Metro Qld's average of $1,655.
-The median weekly rent figure was recorded at $340, compared to Non-Metro Qld's $345.
+The dwelling structure in Rangeville, as per the latest Census, consisted of 84.0% houses and 16.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
+The home ownership level in Rangeville was 40.2%, with the remaining dwellings being mortgaged (31.9%) or rented (27.9%).
+The median monthly mortgage repayment in Rangeville was $1,586, below Regional Qld's average of $1,655.
+The median weekly rent figure in Rangeville was recorded at $340, compared to Regional Qld's $345.
 Nationally, Rangeville's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing